 Are you someone who shies away from foods that pack a little extra heat, or do you prefer spicy?
 Turns out, if you’re the type to choose the mild salsa, you might want to rethink that strategy.
-According to a new study out of the University of Vermont, chili pepper benefits might help you actually live longer.
-(1)

 The Peppers-Death Risk Study Details